gaois/DuchasAPI-docs/DATADICT.md

 #### `archivedDescriptionStatus`

-Specifies the publication status of the `ArchivedDescription` field.
+Specifies the publication status of the `archivedDescription` field.

 | Value           | Description               |
 | :-------------- | :------------------------ |